 Working from the luxury of your own home – it’s an ideal a lot of us dream about.

-In the UK, remote working – the professional term it is known for – is catching up with America to become the norm for more than 70% of the UK working population by 2020.
+Now remote working in the UK is catching up with America to become the norm for more than 70% of the UK working population by 2020.

 The Remote Working Trend

-Dan Schawbel, of Forbes Magazine, writes about remote working becoming a growing trend for employers hiring more freelancers and virtual workers than ever before to work alongside their employees for a one-off or a series of projects.
+Dan Schawbel, of Forbes Magazine, reports that remote working is a growing trend for employers hiring more freelancers and virtual workers to work alongside their employees.
+This can be a for a one-off project or a contracted time.

 Technology Enables Remote Working

-More than this, these technological applications has enabled cross-country employment, enabling businesses to seek staff outside of their country.
-Remote workers can also extend the offer of their services to overseas businesses.
+Remote workers can offer their services to overseas businesses.
 Websites such as People Per Hour and Upwork have also made international remote working possible.

 Employers More Open to Remote Working

-With new technology and IT programmes becoming easier to access for people, the arena is of remote working is a modern way of working that can appeal – and be available – to many.
+With new technology and IT programmes becoming more accessible, the arena is of remote working is a modern way of working that can appeal to many.